 Organic chemistry is the study of carbon compounds, which are also known as organic compounds.
 These chemicals are found in our bodies and in the bodies of other living things, where they have a myriad of functions.
-They’re also made by chemists in the laboratory.
+In addition, they are made by chemists in the laboratory.

-Organic chemistry is the largest subdivision of chemistry and offers an exciting range of careers for chemistry graduates.
+Organic chemistry is the largest subdivision of chemistry and offers an exciting range of careers.
 Organic chemists work both inside and outside the laboratory.
-Many are involved in research, creating new compounds and studying their characteristics.
-Their goals are to make molecules that are beneficial to humans and to understand the behaviour of carbon compounds.
-Others work in an interdisciplinary career, combining organic chemistry with another science.
-Some chemists become administrators or choose to work as educators.
-Others use their chemistry background to help them in a career that is only distantly related to chemistry.
+Many are involved in research.
+Others work in an interdisciplinary career, combining organic chemistry with another science or with technology.
+Some people with a chemistry degree become administrators or choose to work as educators.
+Others use their degree to help them in a career that is only distantly related to chemistry.

-Originally the term “organic compounds” referred to carbon-containing chemicals that could only be obtained from organisms, or living things, but this definition is inadequate now that we can make organic compounds.
+Originally the term “organic compounds” referred to carbon-containing chemicals that could only be obtained from organisms, or living things.
+This definition is inadequate now that we can make the chemicals in the lab.
 Today the definition of “organic compound” is a little fuzzy.
 It refers to both natural and synthetic carbon compounds.
 Not every compound that contains carbon is considered to be organic, however.
 For example, carbon dioxide (CO2) and carbon monoxide (CO) are classified as inorganic.

 Sometimes organic compounds are said to be those that contain carbon atoms joined to other carbon atoms, or that have carbon atoms joined to hydrogen atoms, but these definitions eliminate urea.
 Urea is famous for being the first organic compound synthesized in the laboratory.
 Our bodies produce urea from the breakdown of amino acids, which are the building blocks of protein.
 The urea is excreted in our urine.
 In practice, a chemical is considered to be organic by the general consensus of chemists.